vmware/build-tools-for-vmware-aria/mkdocs/usage/products/vro/typescript/index.md

 !!! note
     If `forceImportLatestVersions` is set to `true` this configuration is ignored.

+* `vro.packageImportConfigurationAttributeValues` - if set to `true` pushes all configuration values besides SecureStrings.

+* `vro.packageImportConfigSecureStringAttributeValues=true` - if set to `true` pushes all Secure String configuration values.

 <!-- vroIgnore Section -->
 {% include-markdown "../common/vroignore.md" %}